wst24365888/XYZ-UML-Editor/README.md

 ## What's new in v2?

-Nothing changed, but more OO.
+- Nothing changed, but more OO.

+- In canvas_behavior, each one of the behaviors (such as AddUMLCompositionLine, AddUMLClass) should have its own class.
+But I use factory pattern there, just for practicing some design patterns.
+DON'T DO THAT IN PRODUCTION.
+For good example, [checkout uccuz's UML-Editor](https://github.com/uccuz/UML-Editor/tree/master/src/modes).

 ## Feature